zayKenyon/VALORANT-rank-yoinker/README.md

 ## Usage

  VALORANT must be open for this to work.

- If you are using the [release](https://github.com/isaacKenyon/valorant-rank-yoinker/releases/latest), all you have to do is run the .exe.

-     NOTE: The .exe must be kept with its files, you can create a shortcut to it if you want to place it elsewhere.
+**IMPORTANT: The .exe must be kept with its files, you can create a shortcut to it if you want to place it elsewhere.**

+Download and run the [release](https://github.com/isaacKenyon/valorant-rank-yoinker/releases/latest).

+To view a player's entire equipped inventory visit [this website](https://vry.netlify.app/matchLoadouts).

 Tutorial:

   [![YouTube][youtube-shield]][youtube-url]